Pregnancy Accommodations for Students and Employees

 - Job description or a description of your academic program, specifically identifying any program requirements which require accommodation.

-After receiving your complete documentation, the Office of Equity will reach out to meet with you either in person or remotely.
+After receiving your complete documentation, the Office for Equity will reach out to meet with you either in person or remotely.
 During the intake meeting, the Equity Specialist & Investigator will also explain the accommodation process in more detail and address your questions or concerns.
 Identifying an appropriate accommodation may require that the Equity Specialist & Investigator contact your supervisor, academic program director, academic advisor, or other person familiar with your academic or job requirements.